abogadotoast/webcrawler/README.md

 	- I use interface types whenever possible.
 - Dependency Inversion Principle
 	- 	 I use inversion of control wherever possible, even in test suites.
-	- 	Dependency injection is used EVERYWHERE.
+	- 	Dependency injection is used everywhere, including in the test suites.

 ### What are some things the next version of this WebCrawler could have?